4 Insider Tips for Unbeatable Personalized E-mail Campaigns

 However, not all campaigns are done right.
 Too often marketers, encouraged by the speed and ease with which one can send e-mail nowadays, prioritize quantity over quality and end up bombarding their customers with irrelevant and overly persistent e-mails.
 Though the insane value of personalization is recognized throughout the industry, too few marketers are taking the time to plan, strategize and make sure their personalization efforts make sense.

 So how should an effective, personalized e-mail campaign be executed?
-Here are a few of our top tips for getting your personalized e-mail campaign just right.
+Here are a few of our top tips for getting your personalized e-mail marketing campaign just right.

 1. Nail That Data